-- 1 cup pink lentils or masoor dal.
-You can also use split pigeon peas or tuvar dal in this recipe but if you are cooking without a pressure cooker, the pink lentils will cook much faster
+- 1 cup pink lentils (or masoor dal.
+You can also use split pigeon peas or toor dal in this recipe)

-- 10 cloves of garlic smashed but not chopped
+- 10 cloves garlic (smashed but not chopped)

-- 1 tsp red pepper flakes or chili pepper powder like cayenne
+- 1 teaspoon red pepper flakes (or a red chilli powder like cayenne)

 - Juice of 1 lemon